CCurl/c3/README.md

 - For a global opcode:
   - In c3.c, add the new opcode(s) to the appropriate enum.
   - In c3.c, add a NCASE to run() to for each new opcode.
-  - In sys-load.h, add a "-ML-" line to LoadStartupWords() for each new opcode.
+  - In c3.c, add a "-ML-" line to LoadC3Words() for each new opcode.
   - Update your README.md.

 - For a target-specific opcode:
-  - All work is done in the target's *.h file (e.g. - sys-pc.h).
+  - All work is done in the target's *.c file (e.g. - sys-pc.c).
   - Add the new opcodes(s) to the enum.
   - Target-specific opcodes should have values above 100.
-  - Edit LoadStartupWords() and add a "-ML-" line for each new opcode.
+  - Edit LoadUserWords() and add a "-ML-" line for each new opcode.
   - For example: to define opcode 120 as "NEWOP" ...
 ParseLine("-ML- NEWOP 120 3 -MLX- INLINE");
   - In doUser(), add cases for the new opcode(s).
   - Update your README.md.